 The gray area is Bezos Manor, and the three colorful zones are subdistricts of the possibly legitimate part.

-2. The change could be made without inventing a new entity.
-Just redefine the two big sections as Counties, and redefine the existing Counties as Townships.
+2. The change could be made without inventing a new entity called a Region.
+Just rename the two federal court districts as Counties, and redefine the existing Counties as Townships.
 Since Townships never took hold in the west, there’s no existing structure to abolish.
 Townships are on the map but don’t have functions.
 In the midwest, Townships still serve some functions like road maintenance.
 Counties have considerable autonomy in existing “law”, and a single Supercounty would have far more economic bullypower than the existing smaller Counties.
+Note especially that the eastern Supercounty would contain most of the state’s ELECTRIC power.
+Grand Coulee and other big dams, the nuclear reactor near Richfield, and several natural gas plants.
+It could blackmail the power-sucking Bezos and Gates side.